ykdojo/editdojo/README.md

 - Recommended Django book for beginners: https://djangoforbeginners.com/

 ### Created by
-The project was started by: YK Sugi
+The project was started by: YK Sugi.
+He's the guy who's running CS Dojo, a programming education YouTube channel.

 If you have any questions related to this project, please contact him on our Slack group.